tombasche/samsa/README.md

 ## Storage options

-This uses SQLite by default but also supports RocksDB by specifying `store='rocksdb'` in the PersistentConsumer init.
+This uses SQLite by default but also supports RocksDB by specifying `store='rocksdb'` in the StatefulConsumer init.

 ## Installing the RocksDB client